firmanJS/nodejs-kubernetes/README.md

-# Zurich api
+# Express api
-Zurich api using nodejs version `16.x`.
+Express api using nodejs version `16.x`.

 ## Getting started
 - **Clone This Repository Using HTTPS**